 Northern New South Wales can lay claim to some of the most beautiful headlands and long sandy beaches.

-Cabarita is certainly one of those.
+Cabarita is undoubtedly one of those.

 From Norries Headland you can see far north to the beaches and skyscrapers of the Gold Coast.